phetsims/phet-info/doc/fluent-translation-guide.md

 ### What is Fluent?
 Fluent is a localization system developed by Mozilla.
 It is particularly useful for the translation of complex dynamic content such as the descriptions designed for accessibility.

 ## Prerequisites for Translating Accessible Descriptions

-Using the Fluent System requires a working development environment, basic knowledge of Fluent's syntax, and some familiarity with how refer to and organize _accessible descriptions- in the _Fluent files_.
+Using Fluent requires a working development environment, basic knowledge of Fluent's syntax, and some familiarity with how refer to and organize _accessible descriptions- in the _Fluent files_.

 ### PhET Development Environment Setup
-- Set up a development environment for the simulation you want to translate by following the PhET Development Overview.
+- Set up a development environment for the simulation you want to translate by following the [PhET Development Overview](https://github.com/phetsims/phet-info/blob/main/doc/phet-development-overview.md).
 Make sure you can run the simulation locally in your browser and access and edit the code. **Reach out to the community when you need help.**

 ### Fluent Syntax Knowledge